JuliaLang/julia/doc/manual/integers-and-floating-point-numbers.rst

 represent a fixed numeric byte sequence, rather than just an integer value.

-Recall that the variable ``ans`` is set to the value of the last expression evaluated in an interactive session.
+Recall that the variable :data:`ans` is set to the value of the last expression evaluated in an interactive session.
 This does not occur when Julia code is run in other ways.